Toyota Corolla Common Problems and Solutions

 Problem:

-The car is experiencing high revs when you pull away, and the clutch occasionally slips.
+The car revs highly when pulling away, and the clutch sometimes slips.

 Solution:

-This is a sign that there is a problem with the clutch, usually caused by some aggressive driving over a long period of time.
-You’re going to need to replace the entire clutch system, including the clutch plate.
-You can order the entire clutch system in one package when you buy from BreakerYard.
+This indicates a problem with the clutch, usually caused by prolonged aggressive driving.
+You will need to replace the entire clutch system, including the clutch plate.
+You can purchase the complete clutch system as a single package when ordering from BreakerYard.

 Difficulty level